ronivay/burp-docker/README.md

 Burp is an open source backup and restore software for Unix and Windows clients. https://burp.grke.org/

-Burp-UI is a great project wich applies a graphical user interface to interact with the server, edit settings and manage clients. https://github.com/ziirish/burp-ui
+Burp-UI is a great project which applies a graphical user interface to interact with the server, edit settings and manage clients. https://github.com/ziirish/burp-ui

 #### Installation